Why Getting Enough Sleep May Be The Key To Happiness

 We wake up in a great mood and ready to tackle the day.

 It’s easier to get work and chores done and still have time to relax and unwind.
-That in turn leads to a better night sleep and an even better morning.
+That, in turn, leads to better night sleep and an even better morning.

 The big question then is how do we get to this state of sleep-full bliss and a solid 8 hours of rest at night?